-Now that your kidneys are working fully, it is important to find ways to keep them working well for a long time.
-Staying fit with the help of regular exercise is one way.
+If you have kidney problems, or have in the past, or if you want to prevent problems with your kidneys, exercise is important.
 The human body needs regular physical activity to stay healthy.
-Many diseases, physical limitations, and mental health problems are due to a lack of physical activity.
+Many diseases, physical limitations, and mental health problems are affected by a lack of physical activity.

 My doctor suggests that I try these exercises: